 These honors are awarded during the Commencement Ceremony.

 There is one annual official graduation ceremony, called Commencement, and it is held at the end of the Spring semester.
-In order to participate in the ceremony, you must complete the Graduation Clearance Procedure.
-Those students with the highest Grade Point Average (GPA) proudly wear their honors’ medals for the occasion.
-It is the honor of the Graduation Class Representatives, usually referred to as valedictorians (one for the Associates and another for the Bachelors) to give speeches on behalf of their graduating class.
+In order to participate in the ceremony, you must complete the graduation clearance procedure as described above.
+Those students graduating with Honors proudly wear their medals for the occasion.
+It is the honor of the Graduation Class Representatives, usually referred to as valedictorians (one for the Associates and another for each one of the Bachelors) to give speeches on behalf of their graduating class.
+If you are eligible to be a candidate to present the graduation speech based on your GPA, you will be contacted by the Dean of Students with a formal invitation to apply.